Maureen McCormick: 1975–2006: Other roles and personal struggles

 She continued to appear sporadically in films and television projects, having a minor role as a police officer in Return to Horror High (1987), and again reprising her Marcia Brady role for the television film A Very Brady Christmas (1988).
 McCormick gave birth to her daughter, Natalie Michelle, on May 19, 1989.
-When The Bradys, a revival of The Brady Bunch, was scheduled to begin production in 1990, McCormick was unavailable to return as Marcia due to her infant daughter, so Leah Ayres filled the role instead.
-In 1993, the television sitcom Herman's Head episode "When Hermy Met Maureen McCormick" heavily featured her, playing herself.
+When The Bradys, a revival of The Brady Bunch, was scheduled to begin production in 1990, McCormick was unavailable to return as Marcia because she was busy caring for her infant daughter, so Leah Ayres filled the role, instead.
+In 1993, she played herself in the Herman's Head episode "When Hermy Met Maureen McCormick".
 In 1994, McCormick made her Broadway debut as Betty Rizzo in a production of Grease.

 McCormick released her debut studio album, When You Get a Little Lonely, on April 4, 1995, as an audio CD and cassette.
 The album was later made available as a digital download.
 The album was released under Phantom Hill Records, a record label owned by her brother.
 McCormick promoted it with live performances in Palmdale, California, and CD signings.
 When You Get a Little Lonely received negative reviews from music critics, though McCormick's vocals did receive some praise.
 In a retrospective interview with Entertainment Weekly, McCormick said that she was disappointed by the recording process for the album, and would have preferred to write at least one of her own songs.

 In 1997, she portrayed country singer Barbara Mandrell in the television biopic Get to the Heart: The Barbara Mandrell Story.
 In 2000, McCormick was the first actress to play Rebecca Crane on the soap opera Passions, but she was not put on contract.
 In 2003, McCormick appeared as herself on an episode of the sitcom Scrubs with references being made to her Marcia Brady character.